The Convoluted Real Life Romantic Adventures of a Bohemian Serf Abroad and at “Home” During Fewer Than Two Months of the Clinton Administration

 “Erm… (what I was thinking: Well, one of my many girlfriends, who’s actually Iranian)… my girlfriend?”

-They showed me the X-Ray image that was causing so much concern: a roughly circle-shaped shadow, the size of a teacup’s saucer, with suspicious protuberances.
+They showed me the X-Ray image that was causing so much concern: an opaque, roughly circle-shaped shadow, the size of a teacup’s saucer, with suspicious protuberances.
 They politely asked me to open the carry-on and remove the mystery object, which turned out to be a cast iron Turtle with a note taped to it: “May you return to Berlin quicker than this turtle”.
 The security screeners all laughed.

 Try to imagine that happening now.